 Polycystic ovary syndrome (PCOS)

-Polycystic ovary syndrome (PCOS) is caused by hormonal imbalances that curtail or prevent ovulation — the body’s process of producing and releasing eggs from the ovary.
+Polycystic ovary syndrome (PCOS) is caused by infrequent or absent ovulation — the body’s process of producing and releasing eggs from the ovary.

 Essentially, people with PCOS have an inappropriate production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that results in limited egg development and an increase in testosterone and other typically male hormones (androgens).
 People with PCOS also have abnormal insulin metabolism, which worsens with anovulation (no ovulation), increases androgens, and leads to obesity.